CorentinB/CorentinB/README.md

 ### Hi there 👋

 I'm Corentin and I am 26 years old.
-I live in France but I work remotely for the [Internet Archive](https://archive.org) since early 2019 as a Software Engineer in the Wayback Machine team!
+I work as a Software Engineer at Mistral AI, and I previously worked for 6 years at the Internet Archive, crawling the web in the Wayback Machine team.

 I am passionate about digital archiving for almost a decade now and you can find a lot of projects related to that on my GitHub.